-I have visited a lot of theme parks, thankfully without enduring massive queues or spending a fortune!
-Check out my top tips and tricks for visiting theme parks and maybe you can too!
+I have visited many theme parks, thankfully without enduring massive queues or spending a fortune.
+Check out my top tips for visiting theme parks and maybe you can too.

 1. Book your tickets in advance

 This may sound obvious but booking tickets in advance is one of the top tips for visiting theme parks!
 Tickets are ALWAYS dearer at the entrance to a theme park and you don’t have to queue!
 Attraction Tickets Direct have the LOWEST theme park ticket rates on the web, with free delivery and no credit card fees.😎

 Attraction Tickets Direct also offer many combination tickets that are not available to buy at the gate.
 You may get 2 days for the price of 1, or get discounted tickets to multiple theme parks, that are only available on their website.
 If you prefer to book by phone or are confused about what tickets to buy, why not call the expert staff in Attraction Tickets Direct’s Dublin office.
 They are open from 9am-9pm, 7 days a week, call free on 1800 936 640.
 All they sell is theme park tickets and hotels, so they know all the theme parks inside out!

 I can’t stress this enough.
 You WON’T be able to go on every ride, no matter how fit you are, or how small the theme park is.
 Check the height and or age restrictions before you go, so you can rule out rides that are not applicable for your children.
 Not only will this save you time, but by preparing your kids in advance you may avoid any upset, if they are too small to go on a top attraction.
 Mark the attractions that are ‘must see’ and go for them first.
 Check the times of shows or parades and decide what you want to see.
 Rides are usually quieter during parades, so bear that in mind if the parade is repeated and take advantage.